 Incorporation, Qualification and Corporate Power.
 PSNH is a corporation duly organized, validly existing and in good standing under the laws of New Hampshire, and has obtained whatever authorization of officers, directors or shareholders is required by such laws, or by its charter or by-laws, for it to enter into this Agreement.

 Incorporation, Qualification and Corporate Power.
-Each of the Company and its Subsidiaries is duly organized, validly existing and in good standing under the laws of the jurisdiction of its organization.
+Each of the Company and its Subsidiaries is duly organized, validly existing and in good Table of Contents standing under the laws of the jurisdiction of its organization.
 Schedule 5.1(a) lists each such jurisdiction in which the Company and its Subsidiaries are duly organized and validly existing and in good standing and duly qualified to transact business.
-Each of the Company and its Subsidiaries (i) has all requisite power and authority (corporate or otherwise) to carry on its business as it is now being conducted and as it proposes to conduct and to own its properties and assets; and (ii) is in good standing and is duly qualified to transact business in each jurisdiction in which the nature of property owned or leased by it or the conduct of its business requires it to be so qualified, except where the failure to have power or authority, to be in good standing or to be duly qualified to transact business, has not had and would not reasonably be expected to have, individually or in the aggregate, a Material Adverse Effect.
-True, correct and complete copies of the charter and by-laws (or other constituent documents) of the Company and its Subsidiaries in effect on the date hereof have been delivered or made available to Parent.
-The minute books, stock certificate books and the stock ledgers (or similar records) have been delivered or made available to Parent and are true, correct and complete.
+Each of the Company and its Subsidiaries (i) has all requisite power and authority (corporate or otherwise) and all licenses, permits and authorizations necessary to carry on its business as it is now being conducted and as it proposes to conduct and to own its properties and assets; and (ii) is in good standing and is duly qualified to transact business in each jurisdiction in which the nature of property owned or leased by it or the conduct of its business requires it to be so qualified, except where the failure to be in good standing or to be duly qualified to transact business, would not, individually or in the aggregate, have a Material Adverse Effect.
+True, correct and complete copies of the charter and by-laws (or other constituent documents) of the Company and its Subsidiaries in effect on the date hereof have been delivered to the Parent.
+Copies of the minute books, stock certificate books and the stock ledgers (or similar records) of the Company and its Subsidiaries have been delivered to the Parent and are true, correct and complete.

 Incorporation, Qualification and Corporate Power each of the Corporation and the Material Subsidiary is duly incorporated and is validly existing under the laws of its jurisdiction of incorporation.
 Each of the Corporation and the Material Subsidiary has all requisite corporate power and authority and is duly qualified to carry on its business as now conducted and to own its assets.
 The Corporation has the requisite corporate power and authority to perform its obligations under this Agreement and the Prospectus, and has good and sufficient right and authority to enter into this Agreement;